 Consuming too much phosphorus from sodas, protein rich foods, etc.

 Calcium is best absorbed at no more than 500 mg. at a time.
 Dividing

 your calcium rich foods throughout the day will help to ensure better calcium absorption.

-And eating a lot of meat with high calcium dairy foods is not really advised.
+Also, eating a lot of meat with high calcium dairy foods is not recommended.

 Sourdough breads made with a sourdough starter that have been fermented for 24 hours will help to eliminate calcium blockers.

 Soaking grains, nuts, seeds, and legumes for at least 7 hours will help to remove some